 A long experience in working with archives means that Helen Doxford Harris has extensive knowledge of a wide range of records, including 19th century Aboriginal, police, criminal, court, goldfields and women’s records.
-Past clients include a number of Philanthropic Trusts; Museum of Victoria; Victorian Government Solicitor’s Office; Heritage Victoria; LaTrobe University; National Trust, and numerous academics and authors.
-Recent clients include the Victorian Institute of Forensic Medicine and the search for the identity of a skull supposed to be that of Ned Kelly.
-She appeared in the SBS documentary ‘Ned’s Head’, screened on 4 September 2011.
+Past clients include a number of Philanthropic Trusts; Museum of Victoria; Victorian Government Solicitor’s Office; Heritage Victoria; LaTrobe University; National Trust, and the Victorian Institute of Forensic Medicine.
+She appeared in the SBS documentary ‘Ned’s Head’, which related the research on a skull claimed to be that of Ned Kelly.
 Her article on police involvement in the Infant Life Protection Act is in Issue 9 of Providence, the journal of the Public Record Office.

 To contact Helen, please email hdh1[at]ozemail.com.au (replace the [at] with @)

 Member of the Public Record Office Advisory Council (PRAC) from 1991-1993.

 Member of the Historic Buildings Management Committee from 1994-1997.

 For research in Queensland, I recommend Judy Webster.